group2-SDC/tours_service/README.md

 <img src="./readMeMedia/DatabaseT1.png"/>
 <h6 align="center">Table 1.
 Database Benchmark </h6>

 My results for the benchmark favored postgres and this was most likely due to relational nature of the queries I performed (describe in Dataset Breakdown).
+In postgres I was able to perform one complex query to get the data needed but this was not possible with a single query for cassandra and requried 2 separate queries to get all the information I needed.
+Looking at how both databases scale, Cassandra is a great option as it was built with scalability in mind but Postgres is a good option too with it's streaming replication feature which spreads queries to multiple read only replicas and since my endpoints are all get request and not post requests this is a good option as well.
+In the end, I choose to go with Postgres because of its better reponse time and because it could scale easily.

 <!-- Dataset Breakdown -->
 ### Dataset Breakdown